MUL.APIN: Accuracy of the numbers

 In MUL.APIN, almost all cases of heliacal phenomena refer to constellations and not to single stars.
 Possibly, the brightest star of a group was observed pars pro toto but if the brightest star is closest to the horizon and another one is much higher up in darker sky, the fainter one could be visible first.
 A constellation (area) always has a first and a last star rising (daily motion) and, thus, could be defined by two stars.
 Both stars would have an uncertainty in their observation of 3 to 5 days, which means that the constellations is determined only with an uncertainty of 6 to 10 days.

 Indeed, the data in MUL.APIN is given in day numbers that are always multiples of 5 – probably implying that this was its uncertainty.

 Reconstruction of coordinates

 Taking only the constellation name and assume that the Babylonians certainly knew what they did and consider the definition (e.g. "visibility of the first star of the group"), we can estimate the position of constellations roughly.
 However, the uncertainty of the observation means that we can estimate the position constellation Iku rising at a given ideal day (which translates into point coordinates with computation) only within an error bar that extents to the diameter of its area.

 Path of the Moon – the Pre-Zodiac

-These depections have been created for various opportunities in planetariums.
+These depictions have been created for various opportunities in planetariums.
 They are based on the standard knowledge in assyriology and some studies, especially dedicated to the identification of these constellations.